 Frequency of Visits

-In terms of Paragraph V 1.6 of Appendix V, a business visitor may enter the United Kingdom on multiple occasions during the validity period of the visa.
+A business visitor may enter the UK on multiple occasions during the validity period of the visa.
+Accordingly, the Paragraph V 1.6 of Appendix V elucidates:

 V 1.6 Within the period for which the visit visa is valid, a visitor may enter and leave the UK multiple times, unless the visit visa is endorsed as a single- or dual-entry visa.